mhvwerts/randommw/README.md

-# randommw: Generator of random numbers with uniform or Gaussian distribution (in C)
+# randommw: Generator of random numbers with uniform or Gaussian distribution (for C/C++)

 Martinus H. V. Werts